Bangkok's Night Scene In Review

 As mentioned in an earlier issue of MIDNITE HOUR, we had an opportunity to review this 'claims list' first hand through our contacts on the ground at Sukhumvit Square.
 It is a matter of the public record that the Nickel Co generously offered some of the shop owners ten cents on the dollar.
 The others were offered less.
 Most of the shop owners told Nickel Co. where they could stuff their 'compensation'.
 Nevertheless, as late as yesterday, 30 July, Chuwit himself said he was personally willing to consider compensation for the Soi 10 survivors - as long as it was acknowledged by all that he was in fact NOT responsible for the destruction.
 How terribly sordid - this, of course, being tacit admission that the survivors had NOT been compensated under the original scheme.

 It remains to be seen whether Chuwit actually compensates the Soi 10 survivors, or if he was once again playing to the gallery.
 MIDNITE HOUR (along with the rest of the expat community in Bangkok) continue to watch the story unfold with a mixture of amusement and disgust.
 In the event there are any REAL developments, we will keep you advised.

-July's Follies begin here
+August's Follies begin here